DaPIOT/expansion-board-RFM95/README.md

-# Educational Testing PCB for RFM95/96 module
+# Expansion PCB for RFM95/96 module

+> Only for testing and educational purposes

 <div align="center">
   <img src="images/1.png"> <br>
 </div>